conan-io/conan-io.github.io/_posts/2019-05-08-New-conan-release-1-15.markdown

 needed for its deployment and the resources needed from its dependencies.
 However, there are scenarios where you may want to have the deployment logic separated from the recipe and the ability to deploy every package in the same way.

 Following that rationale, we thought that that point of view was closer to the consumer side and letting they chose how the deployment should be done.
 Thanks to the feedback of users and proof-testing some ideas, we came out with the idea of __deployment generators__:
 [Custom generator packages](https://docs.conan.io/en/latest/howtos/custom_generators.html) with the deployment logic that can be used to consume/deploy any existing package.

-The [deploy](https://docs.conan.io/en/latest/reference/generators/deploy.html) generator is just a Conan built-in one that copies the contents of package folder (LINK) of every package in the dependency graph to the installation folder.
+The [deploy](https://docs.conan.io/en/latest/reference/generators/deploy.html) generator is just a Conan built-in one that copies the contents of package folder of every package in the dependency graph to the installation folder.

 For example: